OAuth2

 implementationType: javascript

-# Optional method implementations
+# Optional functions

 getTokenData: